 5 mil/ 36 gauge Copper:

 5 Mil copper is thick enough that it will hold shape pretty well.
-You cannot tear it with your hands, but it can be be cut with scissors.
+You cannot tear it with your hands, but it can be cut with scissors.
 It is very flexible and pliable.
 I would not use this thickness as art jewelry unless you have something solid backing it.
 It is perfect for die-cuts and punches and It is also a good choice for dry embossing or repousse.
-You would want to reinforce your dry embossing with something like light spackle or fill in large areas with a polymer clay so that you do not lose the image over time.
+You would want to reinforce your dry embossing with something like light spackle or fill in large areas with polymer clay so that you do not lose the image over time.
 One approach I like to use is to paint the sheet metal first, let it dry, and then emboss.
-After that I sand the peaks which produces a great contrast between the copper and the paint.
+After that, I sand the peaks which produce a great contrast between the copper and the paint.
 I would also use this weight for focal image frames, as contrast behind my focal image, and for collage.
 Myrna Bermant sent me an excellent example of this with her card:

 And here is a journal card that I created:

 8 Mil is the next thickest copper sheet.
 It is still quite pliable but to punch it requires quite a bit of pressure.
 You can tell from the marks on the sample that I had a hard time trying to get a punch to work with this thickness.
 (I had to step on it to get the punch to work.)
 You can still use a pair of scissors to cut it.
 I would use this weight for art jewelry but would use two layers cold connected together or have something solid in the back of it.

 It is also a good coiling thickness.
 You could use round nosed pliers and create some great coils or rolled beads with this weight.
 You could stamp it, paint it, or put some transfers on it first.
 This thickness would also work in a lightweight capacity in assemblages.
 You can also use this thickness for dry embossing but your images or designs would have to be more broad as it would be more difficult to get fine detail with this thickness.
 Puffing out the copper would work well with this thickness.